Westminster Education Forum

 Policy priorities and curriculum reform

-Discussion will draw on recommendations in the CAR interim review earlier this year, which emphasised the need for numeracy and literacy to be effectively integrated across the curriculum.
-It also highlighted concerns about current assessment practices in schools, including the impact of grammar, punctuation, and spelling tests at Key Stage 2, and a potential narrowing of the curriculum linked to performance measures such as the EBacc.
+It will be an opportunity for stakeholders and policymakers to look ahead to implementation of findings from the forthcoming Curriculum and Assessment Review’s final report expected later this year, including potential reform to KS2 writing assessment and coordination of changes with broader curriculum aims.
+Discussion will draw on recommendations in the CAR interim review earlier this year, which emphasised the need for numeracy and literacy to be effectively integrated across the curriculum, as well as the impact of grammar, punctuation and spelling tests at KS2, and a potential narrowing of the curriculum linked to performance measures such as the English Baccalaureate.

-Sessions in the agenda will assess priorities for improving progression and outcomes in reading, writing, and mathematics, considering how curriculum and assessment can more accurately reflect pupils’ real-world understanding, creativity, and problem-solving ability.
+Sessions assess priorities for improving progression and outcomes in reading, writing, and mathematics, considering how curriculum and assessment can more accurately reflect pupils’ real-world understanding, creativity, and problem-solving ability.
+Delegates will discuss the way forward for system governance and accountability structures, including collaboration to support stakeholders in implementing these reforms, and how roles are defined across local authorities, schools, trusts and nurseries as the sector adapts to new national responsibilities.

 Early years

 Delegates will discuss next steps for strengthening early language and numeracy skills, including for disadvantaged children, following the extension of funding for Stronger Practice Hubs and expansion of the Maths Champions programme.
-We also expect discussion on the Government’s recently published Best Start in Life Strategy, which aims to improve child development through funding for early interventions in English and maths, as well as a commitment to rollout Best Start Family Hubs in every local authority to provide early language support.
+We also expect discussion on the Government’s recently published Best Start in Life Strategy, which aims to improve child development through funding for early interventions in English and maths, as well as a commitment to roll out Best Start Family Hubs in every local authority to provide early language support.

 Attendees will consider support needed by early years practitioners to enable them to deliver high-quality provision, ensuring that curriculum design supports strong foundations, as well as best practice in easing the transition into primary school settings.
 Further areas for discussion include supporting maintained nursery schools in leading local improvement, and how to achieve sustainable funding and consistent pedagogy across different providers.

-Curriculum, assessment and workforce priorities
+Curriculum, assessment, English and maths hubs, and workforce priorities

-Pupil engagement, inclusion and foundational skills
+Pupil engagement, inclusion, and foundational skills

-Delegates will review best practice in supporting struggling readers in secondary schools - including continuity of support beyond primary education and effective training for teachers - and the way forward for improving pupil engagement and reading enjoyment.
-They will also assess options for ensuring all learners develop the functional literacy and numeracy needed for future study or employment, addressing issues of equity, inclusion, and sustained intervention for those at risk of falling behind beyond early years.
-We expect further discussion to consider the effectiveness of English and maths resit policy post-16, and options for a more tailored approach to supporting continued progress in foundational skills beyond GCSE.
+Best practice in supporting struggling readers in secondary schools will be examined - including continuity of support beyond primary education and effective training for teachers - and the way forward for improving pupil engagement.
+Attendees will consider approaches for addressing issues of equity, inclusion, and sustained intervention for those at risk of falling behind beyond early years, as well as bridging potential gender attainment gaps in English and maths.
+The role of libraries in promoting reading cultures beyond literacy skills will also be considered, in light of aims for wider rollout.

-With concerns over declining enjoyment of reading among children highlighted in recent findings from the National Literacy Trust, we expect the morning to bring out latest thinking on strategies for building positive reading cultures both inside and outside school ahead of the Government’s forthcoming National Year of Reading campaign from January 2026 - including through community partnerships and improved parental engagement, and best practice approaches for supporting reading outside school environments.
+With concerns over declining enjoyment of reading among children highlighted in recent findings from the National Literacy Trust, we expect the morning to bring out latest thinking on strategies for building positive reading cultures, both inside and outside school ahead of the Government’s forthcoming National Year of Reading campaign from January 2026, including through community partnerships and improved parental engagement, and best practice approaches for supporting reading outside school environments.

 Keynote Speakers